Nyuyfoni13/sample-java-project/README.md

 creates a `bundle.jar` containing your project's signed artifacts.
-To use the "bundle" target you need to have GnuPG set up in your path, a generated key pair, and a running `gpg-agent`, unless you like typing your passphrase a bunch of times in a row
+To use the "bundle" target you need to have GnuPG set up in your path, a generated key pair, and a running `gpg-agent`, unless you like typing your passphrase a bunch of times in a row.
 ## Philosophy

 I hate coding absolute paths in my build script and I hate including